opengeospatial/ets-security-client10/src/site/markdown/team_setup.md

 Finally, the system administrator **must** customize the CTL script for their installation.
 It is located at `/opt/te_base/scripts/security-client10/1.0/ctl/security-client10-suite.ctl`.
-In this file, you will have to scroll down to the `<properties>` element, and edit the `host`, `port`, `jks_path`, and `jks_password` parameters.
+In this file, you will have to scroll down to the `<xsl:variable>` elements, and edit the `host`, `port`, `jks_path`, and `jks_password` parameters.

 You will probably want the `host` parameter to be `0.0.0.0` or a specific